exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   **`DeleteCredential(string target)`:** Removes a credential from the Windows Credential Manager.

 **Integration with Rclone:**
-For Rclone, instead of storing an obscured password in `config.json`, the application now stores the password in the Windows Credential Manager via the `CredentialService`.
+The application uses the `CredentialService` to store the Rclone seedbox password securely in the Windows Credential Manager.
 The `rclone config create` command is then invoked with the `--password-command` flag, which tells Rclone to execute a PowerShell command to retrieve the password from the Credential Manager at runtime.
 This ensures the password is never exposed in the command line arguments or configuration file.
+No sensitive information is ever written to the `config.json` file.

 **Integration with qBittorrent Cleanup Script:**
-The `qb_cleanup_ratio.ps1` script is updated to retrieve the qBittorrent WebUI password directly from the Windows Credential Manager using a PowerShell command that calls the `CredentialManagement` NuGet package.
+The `qb_cleanup_ratio.ps1` script is updated to retrieve the qBittorrent WebUI password directly from the Windows Credential Manager using a PowerShell command that calls the `CredentialService` to retrieve the password.
 This eliminates the need to pass the password as a command-line argument or store it in `config.json`.
+The `CredentialManagement` NuGet package is used to facilitate this.
+No sensitive information is ever written to the `config.json` file.

 ### 2.2.3.
 UserNotifierService
 The `UserNotifierService` is a new service dedicated to providing clear, user-friendly feedback and error messages to the end-user.
 It abstracts the complexities of displaying notifications and ensures a consistent messaging experience across the application.